Skip to Main Content

 For example, most volunteers tend to be bigger givers than non-volunteers.
 So volunteering may be a “driver” for donations in your organization.
 Analyze your data to see if that’s true.
 If it is, then work on an action plan to encourage more volunteerism.

-Often the best way to identify drivers is to identify people who have recently moved from one level to another and ask them what drove them to “move” to the next level.
 This can be done a few different ways (online survey, asking via email, etc.), but when working with someone who recently became a major donor, we recommend asking during your ‘thank you’ call.

 When you have gathered enough data on what is driving your donors to give more, you can use that information to build out your moves management strategy further.